Weakly-guided Self-supervised Pretraining for Temporal Activity Detection: Experiments

 \subsection{Charades Evaluation}

-\paragraph{Dataset:} Charades \cite{sigurdsson2016hollywood} is a mid-scale activity classification or temporal detection dataset consisting of $\app$9.8k continuous videos with frame-level annotations of 157 common household activities.
-The dataset is split as $\app$7.9k training and $\app$1.8k validation videos.
-Each video contains an average of 6.8 activity instances, often with multiple activity classes per frame, and has longer clips averaging a duration of $\app30s$.

-\paragraph{Training and Inference:} We initialize X3D \cite{feichtenhofer2020x3d} with checkpoints from our detection pretraining.
+We initialize X3D \cite{feichtenhofer2020x3d} with checkpoints from our detection pretraining.
 From each clip, we sample 16 frames at a stride of 10 and train for 100 epochs with a batch size of 16.
 Initially, we have a learning rate of 0.02, which is decreased by a factor of 10 at 80 epochs.
 For Coarse-Fine and SlowFast$_\text{det}$, we follow the same two-staged training strategy as in \cite{kahatapitiya2021coarse}.
-Namely, each stream is first trained separately, followed by joint training with newly-initialized fusion parameters.
-We train all methods on Charades with Binary Cross-Entropy (BCE) as localization and classification losses.
-At inference, we make predictions for 25 equally-sampled frames per each input in the validation set, which is the standard Charades localization evaluation protocol \cite{sigurdsson2016hollywood} followed by all previous work.
+We train all methods on Charades with Binary Cross-Entropy (BCE) as localization and classification losses. \ch{Our models and baselines are always trained for same number of total iterations for fair comparison.} At inference, we make predictions for 25 equally-sampled frames per each input in the validation set, which is the standard Charades localization evaluation protocol \cite{sigurdsson2016hollywood} followed by all previous work.
 Also, it is important to note that the original evaluation script from the Charades challenge scales the Average Precision for each class with a corresponding class weight.
-However, in our ablations, we report the performance on predictions for every frame, which gives a more fine-grained evaluation, and do not perform such class-dependent weighting.
-The detection performance here is measured by mean Average Precision (mAP).
+However, in our ablations, we report the performance on predictions for every frame, which gives a more fine-grained evaluation without class-dependent weighting.
+Performance is measured using mean Average Precision (mAP).